From part 1….

 It’s really hard to not compare our relationship to other relationships, both long-distance and not.
 Looking at other long-distance relationships makes me wonder if ours should look more like theirs and if we are doing something wrong.
 Comparing to relationships that aren’t long-distance is especially dangerous because it’s easy to get caught up in what things could look like and feel constantly disappointed by the ways it feels like we are missing out.

-Long distance definitely is not the easiest thing I have ever done, and I want to be real about the hard things that come with a long distance relationship.
+Long distance definitely is not the easiest thing I have ever done so I want to be real about the hard things that come with it.
 In the next post, though, I will share the ways we have grown through this season!